WXY-Belief/DeepSpa/README.md

 - `experiment_mode`:# the experiment type.
 ISS: in situ sequence technology.
 NGS: Next-Generation Sequencing technology

+- `assign_mode`:# the methods that assigned RNA to cell. nucleus: using the distance between nucleus and RNA. cytoplasm: using the cytoplasm aera.

 - `maximum_cell_radius`: # The maximum radius of a cell, in px, control size of cell.

 - `cell_express_min_number`: # The manimun value of cell expression, and cells below this value will be filtered.